LSU baseball announces times for Super Regional matchups against West Virginia

 West Virginia rallied this past weekend against Kentucky during a Regional in Clemson, winning 13-12 in Game 6.

-LSU and West Virginia's games will all be broadcast on ESPN2.
+LSU and West Virginia's game on Saturday will be broadcast on ESPN and Sunday’s matchup will be on ESPN2.

 The Tigers will take on West Virginia this weekend in the Super Regional round starting Saturday!